The 90s to 2002

 I had no previous experience of some of my responsibilities, but was very quick to learn and The Managing Directors backed me well.
 I must admit the one that surprised me most was to be asked by The Managing Director to be the buyer for Corporate Retail Packaging and Stationary for what was then 20 Stores.
 But he knew my wife who also worked at Liberty as Manager of Ground and Basement sales floors was an ex buyer for Harvey Nicholls / Fenwick’s and Dickens and Jones…So i was off to Hong Kong China….The Pantone 269C colour reference for the then packaging colour is embedded in my brain forever.
 I bought for 20 shops and a year later they were closed !

 We worked for the Liberty family who still owned the business and were very hands on.
 We had wonderful if not sometimes very offbeat promotion evenings, which sometimes bordered on being in the party spirit.
 Cirque du Soleil (1996 1st time in London) Promotion Trapeze Artists in the centre well of the Scarf Hall arguing over a love triangle during their exhibition / Irish Products Promotion (They had a huge Guinness input and the whole ground floor smelt like a brewery next morning). / A Slovenian Evening with The Slovenian “Elvis Presley” and copious amounts of Pear Schnapps and table dancing. / A huge Mongolian felt Yurt installed in the basement, that had customers and staff alike scratching for dear life.
-Which had to be removed and the area fumigated. / The Afghan Mujahideen carpets exhibition with grenade-Kalshnikov and planes bombing on carpets that sold out in 1 day to everyone’s surprise, / Festival of the Dead Mexican exhibition which included a lot of Phallic exhibits that had to be quickly removed from public view. etc..etc..etc.
+Which had to be removed and the area fumigated. / The Afghan Mujahideen carpets exhibition with grenade-Kalshnikov and planes bombing designs on carpets that sold out in 1 day to everyone’s surprise, / Festival of the Dead Mexican exhibition which included a lot of Phallic exhibits that had to be quickly removed from public view… etc..etc..etc.
 In August 93 we had IRA planting cassette incendiary devices in pockets of garments on hanging rails..one went off and sprinklers kicked in causing a great deal of water damage.
-On another occaision a shopfitter drilled a 6mm hole in the main sprinkler riser on 3rd floor and set off a 100psi water jet that forced a window open and water hit Palladium back entrance..it took 5 minutes to stop water supply.
+On another occaision a shopfitter drilled a 6mm hole in the main sprinkler riser on 3rd floor by accident and set off a 100psi water jet that forced a window open and water jet hit The Palladium back entrance..it took 5 minutes to stop water supply due to pressure in pipes.
 We used to have a major issue with drug takers shooting up with needles and then just throwing them away at the rear of store in Little Marlborough St ,which was a major hazard for cleaners as well as public.
-I came up with an idea to use Ultra Violet light tubes on our building there ,as you cannot see your veins in that sort of light ..it became very popular in the area.
-Last one on this theme was when my Goods In Guys received a delivery of carpet complete with scorpions, which were very quickly despatched.
+I came up with an idea to use Ultra Violet light tubes on our building there ,as you cannot see your veins in that sort of light ..it became very popular to be used in the area.
+Last one on this theme was when my Goods In Guys received a delivery of carpet complete with Scorpions, which were very quickly despatched.
 So many stories like this, so maybe EPISODE 2.
-The Liberty Family sold out to a property developer MWB May 2000 and then appointed new Facilities Team… so my days were numbered and i stayed for a while to help with transition.
+The Liberty Family sold out to a property developer MWB in May 2000 and then appointed a new Facilities Team… so my days were numbered and i stayed for a while to help with transition.